frankhu00/iOS-Toast/README.md

 Built with Swift3

 ## Installation
-Just drag and drop Toast.swift into your project
+Just drag and drop [Toast.swift](https://github.com/frankhu00/iOS-Toast/blob/master/Toast.swift) into your project and you are ready to use it!

 ## Sample Usage